karlkfi/kpt-config-sync/docs/git_user_guide.md

 # Git User Guide

-Nomos supports using Git to centrally manage Namespaces and policies across Kubernetes clusters.
+GKE Policy Management supports using Git to centrally manage Namespaces and policies across Kubernetes clusters.
 This *Policy as Code* approach ensures policy configurations are:

 *   __Immutable:__ A Git commit is an exact declaration of the desired state of policies.